anjahess/DNAvi/README.md

-... and additional infos depending on the verbosty level.
+... and additional infos depending on the analysis details.
 Once DNAvi is finished, this message will appear: